-Zucchini/Yellow Squash: WATCHLIST Supply remains light this week in the East, particularly on yellow, while supply in the West is stable.
+Zucchini/Yellow Squash: WATCHLIST Supply remains light this week in the East while plentiful in Nogales and California.
+Heat in the West is prolonging the season.
 Quality is good.
 We will start to transition to Fall crops over the next 3-4 weeks.